Sonata (building design software)

 Target Australia Pty.
 Ltd. the Australian discount department store retailer bought two Sonata licences in 1992 to replace two RUCAPS workstations originally from Coles Supermarkets.
 The software was run on two Silicon Graphics IRIS Indigo workstations.
 Staff were trained to use the software including the parametric language.
 The simple but powerful parametrics enable productivity gains in documenting buildings and fixture layouts.
 The object-oriented system suited the standard components installed by the retailer.
-Combined with the multiple project access (MPA) networking on the Unix operating system platform, a key selection criteria for continuing with the RUCAPS-Sonata architecture enabled the retailer's 50 stores in 5 years program during the late 1990s be executed with a small team.
+Combined with the multiple project access (MPA) networking on the Unix operating system platform, a key selection criterion for continuing with the RUCAPS-Sonata architecture enabled the retailer's 50 stores in 5 years program during the late 1990s be executed with a small team.
 More workstations were purchased, including Silicon Graphics IRIS Indigo and Personal IRIS from the Queensland University of Technology.
 Year 2000 funding enabled the purchase of eight Silicon Graphics O2 workstations bringing the network to 11 workstations.
 The department continued to follow the development of Reflex and had contact with other users including Jeff Findlay at Peddle Thorp Architects.
 The business change to PTC and the direction away from building to a mechanical engineering system combined with Silicon Graphics move to Intel x86 architecture led Target to change to the most similar CAD software, Graphisoft’s Archicad.

 The Sonata business was founded in 1984 and, by one account it "disappeared in a mysterious, corporate black hole, somewhere in eastern Canada in 1992," after new owner Alias Research discontinued marketing of the product.
 Ingram then went on to develop Reflex, bought out by Parametric Technology Corporation (PTC) in 1996.